saiki-k/wgs-inspector/README.md

 ## 📁 Export Formats

-### With Transformer (Silksong)
+### With Transformer

-When a game-specific transformer is available, saves are converted to the expected format:
+When a game-specific transformer is available, saves are exported in a format as designed by the transformer.
+For instance, Silksong saves are exported by the Hollow Knight / Hollow Knight: Silksong transformer exports files like so:

 ```
 exported_save_files/